mturley/PhraseCards/docs/dspec/dspec.md

 #### Overview
 [Robert, Yue 11/14]
 <p>Most of the website is scripted in Javascript but the game itself uses Blaze.
-Style.css is used within most of the webpages of the site, and basically contains the unique formats we implement for the webpages.
+Style.css is used within most of the web pages of the site, and basically contains the unique formats we implement for the web pages.
 In addition, all of the views of the app uses EJS.
-The website contains features from the individual aspect, such as personal profile, to the community aspect(ie. lobby and chatroom).
+The website contains features from the individual aspect, such as personal profile, to the community aspect(ie. lobby and chat room).
 The remaining components are focused on the game aspect of the app.
 Certain components , like stories, are necessary for the game to run properly, while others simply enhance the players' experience.</p>

 #### Login
 [Yue, Colby 11/14]